 Program sponsors are often transferring your roadmap information to higher-level team members, as well.
 For this reason, their recurring update should be a summary level.
 They also are looking for how they can help you, with leverage on escalations if needed.

 The Roadmaps > Strategy is a valuable lead-in report for this level of stakeholder, as they are typically interested in high-level initiatives that link directly to business goals.
 They want to ensure that everything is on track.

-Development teams need to feel confident that they are building what matters and that there's passion and buy-in about their daily activities supporting your product.
-The Features Roadmap is also a great way to introduce these concepts, and how both individual features and the plan roll up to important business objectives.
+Technical teams like developers and engineers need to feel confident that they are building what matters and that there's passion and buy-in about their daily activities supporting your product, service or program.
+The features roadmap is also a great way to introduce these concepts, and how both individual features and the plan roll up to important business objectives.

 Sharing this even at earlier stages of planning is also a great way to leverage the development team's expertise on slight prioritization changes for features, in case there's a key technical efficiency to be gained with development timing.

 As part of the planning process, it's also important to ensure that they have all of the detail required to develop the features.
 In this case, a custom Roadmaps > List report of features and requirements will be a powerful visual view to efficiently confirm that a large effort has the right level of feature definition to execute.

 Project and Program management

 Quickly create dependencies across any two releases in your portfolio, to show what must be completed to keep your upcoming release on track.

 For detailed status on features within a roadmap plan, utilize the Roadmaps > Features report with feature status enabled under Customize Features; add filters for specific initiatives or goals as needed depending on the program owner's area of responsibility.